functionland/react-native-fula/README.md

 const cid //returns the cid of the new root.
 Note that on every write action the root cid changes.
 =
 await fula.mkdir(
-    path: string // This is the Fula path to create a folder and always starts with "root/" and shoud not start or end with a slash e.g "root/pictures"
+    path: string // This is the Fula path to create a folder and always starts with "root/" and should not start or end with a slash e.g "root/pictures"
 );
 ```